 Some types of auditory agnosia include:

 - Verbal agnosia.
 Also known as pure word deafness, this makes a person unable to understand spoken words.
+However, these individuals can typically read, write, and speak properly, which is what distinguishes it from some types of aphasia.

 - Phonagnosia.
 This causes an inability to recognize familiar voices.
 You can still understand words spoken by others, but you would not know who is speaking without looking.

 - Non-verbal auditory agnosia.
-With this type, a person cannot identify or differentiate between sounds.
+With this type, a person cannot identify or differentiate between non-verbal sounds.
 For example, when they hear a car motor start, they would not associate it with an engine or car.

 - Amusia.
 This causes an inability to recognize music.
 For people with this condition, music is just another type of sound.